Coquilles: Plot

 Jimmy Price (Scott Thompson) informs Graham and Katz (Hettienne Park) that the murdered couple were wanted criminals.
 Graham deduces that the killer thinks he's doing God's work even if he doesn't fully know the person he will kill.
 At another session with Lecter, it is revealed that Bella has terminal lung cancer and, besides not wanting to having him worried, she wants to soften the pain when she dies.
 Lecter later tends to Graham, whose sleepwalking continues.
 During the session, Lecter smells Graham, but he notices this and is taken aback by the action.

 The BAU identifies Elliot Budish as the killer and question his ex-wife Emma (Cynthia Preston), who confesses that she left him after he was diagnosed with cancer.
 She also reveals that Elliot suffocated as a child during a fire and was resuscitated by a firefighter, which sparked Elliot's obsession with guardian angels.
-She directs them to the farm of the incident but they find that Budish has already committed suicide and transformed himself into an angel.
+She directs them to the farm of the incident but they find that Budish has already died by suicide and transformed himself into an angel.
 The failure to catch the killer heavily impacts Graham, who questions his skills, but Crawford reaffirms he is effective and says he can quit if he wants.
 The events of the investigation make Crawford realize the reason for his wife's distant behavior and promises to help her through her illness.
 The next day, Graham visits Crawford's office, stating that he will continue working with him.